Want the quick answer? See our FAQ on "How often to change the air filter".

 - House with a pet: Change every 60 days

-It's simple; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+Church Services offers a simple solution; sign up for the Service Experts Email Club.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Houston area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most of you know how to replace the air filter in their system, but some houses have an extra filter in the return ductwork.
+Most of you know how to replace the air filter in their unit, but some homes have an extra filter in the return ducts.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is engineered to handle a set amount of pressure in your house, and the more filters you have the harder the blower motor works, which can shorten the life of your system if it isn't designed for it.
+Your system is engineered to handle a set amount of pressure in your home, and the more filters you have the more the blower motor works, which can shorten the life of your system if it isn't designed for it.
 Discovering whether you have a return filter and replacing it is easy: